 I am a final year PhD student in the Warwick Mathematics Institute.
-My interests include probability theory in general, its applications in statistical mechanics (physics), statistics, finance, and forecasting, as well as languages and programming—or several topics at once: Monte-Carlo simulations and their analysis, finding the “unluckiest” sequence of hard-mode Wordle guesses, or market designs to improve forecasting.
+My interests include probability theory in general, its applications in statistical mechanics (physics), statistics, finance, and forecasting, as well as languages and programming—or several topics at once: Monte-Carlo simulations and their analysis or market designs to improve forecasting.

-For further details, see my CV—for further enquiries please contact me via email.
+For further details, see my CV or contact me via email.

 Mathematics